MaYangrui6/Rainbow/README.md

-# LOGER: A Learned Optimizer towards Generating Efficient and Robust Query Execution Plans
+# Rainbow : Risk aware index benefit estimation for dynamic workloads
 ## Requirements

-Before running LOGER, please install [PyTorch](https://pytorch.org/get-started/locally/) and [Deep Graph Library (DGL)](https://www.dgl.ai/pages/start.html) following the instructions on the pages, and run the command `pip install -r requirements.txt` to install psycopg2 and cx-Oracle.
+Before running Rainbow, please install [PyTorch](https://pytorch.org/get-started/locally/) and [Deep Graph Library (DGL)](https://www.dgl.ai/pages/start.html) following the instructions on the pages, and run the command `pip install -r requirements.txt` to install psycopg2 and cx-Oracle.
 In addition, we use [psqlparse](https://github.com/alculquicondor/psqlparse) to parse queries.
 Since we found that installing psqlparse with `pip` may result in errors, we recommend building it directly with setup.py.
 We provide a compiled version in our repository.

 ## Running